Wise Man's Grandchild: Ultimate Magic Research Society

 A Japanese salaryman who worked for a science textbook publisher was killed by a truck and reborn into another world with his memories intact.
 Upon arriving in the new world, which was full of magic, he was raised and trained by Merlin Wolford, Melida Bowen, and Michel Collins, thereby making his magical and combat skills beyond S-rank.
 Shin can also create and modify magical gear to what can be considered National Treasure–level equipment.
 Being raised in the woods, however, his social and worldly skills are a bit lacking, though only by the standards of his new world.
 He has the leadership of his own Ultimate Magic Research Society and effortlessly tops S-rank.
 Sicily was enamored with Shin from their first meeting and is overjoyed when she becomes his fiancée.
 Like his grandfather, Shin can cast magic without verbal or somatic components (since he considers spoken spell names embarrassing) and has created many unique spells like the gate and extra-dimensional storage spaces.
-His element compresses in water and heat and his strongest attack is Hydrogen Bomb.
+His element compresses in water and heat, and his strongest attack is the Hydrogen Bomb.
 Based on the recollection of his previous world, Shin's knowledge of science and astronomy revolutionize the world's magic tools.
 Over the summer break, Shin and his grandparents perform intensive training with the Ultimate Magic Research Society to prepare for massive demon outbreaks while deployed in a special unit called the Ultimate Magicians, hopefully, to prevent other academy students from getting conscripted into war.
 Soon afterward, Shin's (Earth-modern) appliances prompted him to open his own shopping mall.
-Years later, Shin and Sicily would have a daughter named Charlotte alongside her adoptive demon-hybrid brother Silver.
+Years later, Shin and Sicily would have a daughter named Charlotte alongside her adoptive demon-hybrid brother, Silver.
 His title is Demon Lord, which he does not like.